mattnkrueger/prematurely-optimized-real-time-dashboard/README.md

 ## What I Learned
 I gained practical experience for thinking about and implementing optimizations by hand.
 This project required reading LOTS of documentation.
 Before implementing these optimizations, I had only indirectly used docker, redis, sqlalchemy, and celery at John Deere.
 I challenged myself to learn each of these through handcoding an extension of an already completed project.
 Please see the images for before and afters.
-This project was impractical as only one IoT device was used, which is why I am calling it the "Prematurely Optimized Real-Time Dashboard."
+This project was impractical as only one IoT device was used, which is why I am calling it the "Overly Optimized IoT Dashboard."
 If there were more devices introduced, this dashboard would be much better suited to handle incoming data and provide a much cleaner experience.

 ## Project Images